Introduction

 in probabilistic settings.
 This approach harmonizes easily with both

-classic fuzzy clustering and more advanced algorithms.
+classic fuzzy clustering and more advanced algorithms, and can be

 3. Scree Plot for Optimal Number of Clusters